 After having your gums reshaped, it’s important to practice good dental hygiene for several weeks after the procedure.
 Until the gums have fully healed, daily brushing and flossing may need to be more gentle than usual to avoid irritating the sensitive tissue.
 This could cause bleeding and the development of infection.
 Use a gentle cleansing mouth rinse that kills most germs on contact without the burn of alcohol on sensitive gums.
 There’s no need to settle for the smile you have.
 Modern dental science offers a wide range of possible treatments to improve your appearance, your confidence and your health.
 Your dentist can help you decide whether gum reshaping is right for you.

 Do you have any questions about gum contouring?
-Call Westermeier Martin Dental care to schedule an appointment with your dentist 716-508-4547 or request an appointment online.
+Call Westermeier Martin Dental care to schedule an appointment with your dentist 716-508-4547.